The Picard group of the universal moduli stack of principal bundles on pointed smooth curves II: Examples

 \begin{lem} Let $G$ be a reductive group as in the above set-up.
 Then we have that \begin{enumerate}[(i)] \item $\Bil^{s,\ev}(\Lambda(T_{\scr D(G)})\vert \Lambda(T_{G^{\ss}}))^{\scr W_G}=\Bil^{s, \sc-\ev}(\Lambda(T_{\scr D(G)})\vert \Lambda(T_{G^{\ss}}))^{\scr W_G}=\Bil^{s, \ev}(\Lambda(T_{G^{\sc}}))^{\scr W_G}\cong \bbZ.$ In particular, $\coker(r_G)=0$. \item $\coker(\wt \ev_{\scr D(G)}^{\delta})=\coker(\ev_{\scr D(G)}^{\delta})=0$ for any $\delta\in \pi_1(G)$. \end{enumerate} \end{lem} \begin{proof} Part \eqref{L:bilFG1}: the equality of the three lattices follows from \eqref{E:lattFG} and Lemma \ref{L:intGad}, while the fact that they are of rank one follows from Corollary \ref{C:rank-Bil}.

 Part \eqref{L:bilFG2} follows from the fact that $\scr D(G)=G^{\ad}$ by \eqref{E:lattFG}. \end{proof}

 {\bf Acknowledgments.} We are grateful to Giulio Codogni, Martina Lanini and Johan Martens for useful conversations.
+We would like to thank the referee for carefully reading the paper and for giving us constructive comments which helped to improve the readability of the paper.
 The first author acknowledges PRIN2017 CUP E84I19000500006, and the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.
 The second author is a member of the CMUC (Centro de Matem\'atica da Universidade de Coimbra), where part of this work was carried over.